HeilemannLab/SPTAnalyser/README.md

 Give the analysis a try with the test files in the dataset folder, including localization files from ThunderSTORM, tracked files from swift, and SPTAnalyser trackAnalysis output.

 ## Contributors
-Johanna Rahm, Sebastian Malkusch, Marie-Lena Harwardt, Marina Dietz, Claudia Catapano
+Johanna Rahm, Sebastian Malkusch, Marie-Lena Harwardt, Marina Dietz, Claudia Catapano, Alexander Niedrig

 ## Literature